 Before adding the chicken, add about 5 tablespoons of coconut oil.

 Step 4.
-Add more ingredients
+Add in more ingredients

-After the sliced eggplants, add more coconut milk.
+Then add in more coconut milk.

 But first, let this medley cook for a minute or 3 (over low to medium heat).